How Does the Dehumidification Process Work?

 What Is Dehumidification?

-This is the process to remove water from air.
-Dehumidifiers are equipment that reduces humidity and maintains an ideal level in the air.
+This is the process of removing water from the air.
+Dehumidifiers reduce humidity and maintain an ideal level in the air.

 Heating the Reactivation Air

 Reactivation air is generally heated with an electric heating device.
-It serves the role of bringing ambient-temperature reactivation air up to a temperature as high as 284 degrees Fahrenheit.
+It brings ambient-temperature reactivation air up to a temperature as high as 284 degrees Fahrenheit.
 The heating process makes the reactivation air readily receive moisture from the silica.
 It pulls this moisture off the desiccant and takes it away, leaving dried silica on the wheel, where it rotates around to dry out the process air and keep the cycle moving.

-Take, for example, our 400-millimeter wheel on a system that accommodates 6,000 cubic feet per minute of airflow — one of the most common models we offer.
+Take, for example, our 400-millimeter wheel on a system that accommodates 6,000 cubic feet per minute of airflow — one of our most common models.
 On average, air will exit the dehumidifier at about 123 degrees Fahrenheit, with less than 10% relative humidity and 54 grains of moisture per pound.
-That comes out to a temperature increase of 43 degrees Fahrenheit, a relative humidity decrease of 50% and 38 fewer grains of moisture per pound.
+That comes from a temperature increase of 43 degrees Fahrenheit, a relative humidity decrease of 50% and 38 fewer grains of moisture per pound.
 (Data derived assuming 80F DB / 60% RH entering air).

 These numbers illustrate how effective dehumidifiers are.
-Whether you need to avoid moisture in a humid climate for a building full of shoppers or need to achieve exceptionally low moisture content for industrial or food-grade applications, a dehumidifier can get it done.
+Whether you need to avoid moisture in a humid climate for a building full of shoppers or achieve exceptionally low moisture content for industrial or food-grade applications, a dehumidifier can do the job.

 Dehumidifiers are a key part of many commercial operations.
-If you’re in need of one, the experts at the Smart Family of Cooling Products can help with rental-ready desiccant dehumidifiers for sale.
+If you need one, the Smart Family of Cooling Products experts can help with rental-ready desiccant dehumidifiers for sale.
 We’re also well-versed in the ins and outs of dehumidifiers and can conduct service on Smart Family Cooling equipment and dehumidifiers from other providers.

-To learn more about our dehumidifiers, aftermarket repair service or the dehumidification process in general, reach out to us today!
+Contact us today to learn more about our dehumidifiers, aftermarket repair service or the dehumidification process in general!

 Reach out to Smart Family to Learn More